DIPlib/diplib/README.md

 On Windows, [*GLEW*](http://glew.sourceforge.net) is also required.

 To build the documentation, [*Doxygen*](http://www.doxygen.org) is needed.
-There is a chance it will only work on Unix-like systems (not yet tested in Windows).
+There is a chance it will only work on Unix-like systems (not yet tested under Windows).

 ## License